 After you enter the Mexican immigration building, you’ll see two lines.
 One is for Mexican citizens and residents and the other is for foreign visitors.
 If you’re not a Mexican citizen or resident, wait in the visitor’s line.
 The signs are in English and Spanish.

 The line at immigration is usually pretty short.
 Usually, there is no line at all.
 During busy periods, the wait is around 10-15 minutes.

 When you get to the front of the line, hand your passport to the immigration official.
 Both book and card-style passports are accepted here.
-You do need a valid passport to enter Mexico.
+You do need a valid passport to go to Tijuana.
 Driver’s licenses and birth certificates are no longer accepted.